Haley: Syria regime change is 'inevitable'

 "Regime change is something that we think is going to happen because all of the parties are going to see that Assad is not the leader that needs to be taking place for Syria."

-Tillerson was more equivocal about Assad's future on Sunday.
-He told CBS's "Face the Nation" that the threat of ISIS would first need to be reduced, then "I think we can turn our attention directly to stabilising the situation in Syria."
+Secretary of State Rex Tillerson was more equivocal about Assad's future on Sunday.
+He told CBS's "Face the Nation" that the threat of ISIS would first need to be reduced, then "I think we can turn our attention directly to stabilizing the situation in Syria."

 Change of tone

-The decision to carry out strikes against the regime and the change in tone from Haley follows US President Donald Trump's comments that the chemical attack "crossed a lot of lines for me."
+The decision to carry out strikes against the regime and the change in tone from Haley follows Trump's comments that the chemical attack "crossed a lot of lines for me."

-A day before the Khan Shekhoun attack, Haley indicated the US had ditched the Obama administration's policy of removing Assad.
+Five days before the Khan Sheikhoun attack, Haley indicated the US had ditched the Obama administration's policy of removing Assad.

 "Our priority is no longer to sit and focus on getting Assad out," Haley had told reporters on March 30.
 On the same day, Tillerson said on a trip to Turkey that the "longer-term status of President Assad will be decided by the Syrian people."

 Tillerson and his Russian counterpart, Sergey Lavrov, spoke by phone on Saturday, according to a statement posted on the official Facebook page of the Russian Foreign Ministry, which said the US had initiated the call.